JustinMcCollam/CS105_Module_07/README.md

 I merged the previous file from a different branch

-Now this addition to the file should be merged from a different branch to the master
+Now this addition to the file should be merged from a different branch to the maste

+#is this file going to work now?